Marco Guida: Refereeing career

 In 2010, Guida began officiating in Serie A. His first match as referee was on 31 January 2010 between ChievoVerona and Bologna.
 In 2014, he was put on the FIFA referees list.
 His first senior continental club fixture as referee was on 17 July 2014, a match between Bulgarian club Botev Plovdiv and Austrian club St. Pölten in the UEFA Europa League second qualifying round.
 He officiated his first senior international match on 4 September 2014 between Croatia and Cyprus.
 He also officiated in the Chinese Super League in 2018.
+He was appointed as the VAR for the 2018 Supercoppa Italiana.

 In April 2024, Guida was selected to officiate at UEFA Euro 2024 in Germany.

+Guida was appointed as the referee for the 2026 Coppa Italia final.